linked-planet/kotlin-atlassian-client/README.md

 - [kotlin-http-client](#kotlin-http-client)

 ### kotlin-jira-client
-Provides a Kotlin client for interaction with Atlassian Jira.
+Provides a Kotlin client for interaction with Atlassian Jira (supported version can be seen on top).
 It provides management functionality for

 - comments,
 - issues,